 It is important that I own my own complicity in not talking about what's happening to people who look like me in the DRC.
 All of my writing, with the exception of my limited coverage of Cote d'Ivoire, and the Marikana massacres, have had nothing to do with Congo.
 But I have written about pseudo-sister, Susan Rice, so I don't feel too bad.
 The one statement Rice made, as Slick Willy's Under Secretary of State for African Affairs which forever rests in the nether reaches of my consciousness, is one Glen Ford of Black Agenda Report nails right here:

 “We say hands off Ambassador Susan Rice!”
 Dr. Ron Daniels’ Institute of the Black World, a proudly Afro-centric organization, would do better to demand that Rice and the rest of the Obama administration keep their bloody hands off Africa.
 Republicans are “hypocrites “ who “have no moral or political authority to stand in judgment of Ambassador Susan Rice!”
 One can make that argument, but the Institute of the Black World and the rest of us certainly have the right and obligation to stand in judgment of a political operative and ideologue who, according to an article by Michael Hirsch in the Ethiopian Review, cavalierly dismissed the Rwanda/Uganda-sponsored M23 rebel group’s murderous rampages in the Democratic Republic of Congo.
 “It’s the eastern DRC.
 If it’s not M23, it’s going to be some other group.”
 Rice delayed for months publication of a United Nations panel of experts report documenting M23 as a front group for Congo’s neighbors, who have all but annexed the mineral-rich eastern part of the country since invading in 1996, leaving 6 million dead in their wake, half of them below the age of five.
 Rice and her then boss, Bill Clinton, supplied the money, arms and political cover.
 As Under Secretary of State for African Affairs, Rice left it up to Washington’s Rwandan and Ugandan puppets to safeguard against genocide.
 “They know how to deal with that,” Rice is quoted as saying.
-“The only thing we have to do is look the other way.”
+“The only thing we have to do is look the other way.”'Nuf said.

 Rice’s African American boosters also choose to look the other way.
 They shame us all." (emphasis mine)